Hochosterwitz Castle: History

-In the 15th century, the last Carinthian cup-bearer, Georg of Osterwitz was captured in a Turkish invasion and died in 1476 in prison without leaving descendants.
-Hans, cup-bearer of Osterwitz was the last remaining survivor of the family.
-He had a substantial debt owing to the Emperor and was forced to give up the deeds of the castle to pay his debt.
+In the 15th century, the last Carinthian cup-bearer, Georg of Osterwitz, was captured in a Turkish invasion and died in 1476 in prison without leaving descendants.
+Hans, cup-bearer of Osterwitz, was the last remaining survivor of the family.
+He owed a substantial debt to the Emperor and was forced to give up the deeds of the castle to pay his debt.
 So after four centuries, on 30 May 1478, the possession of the castle reverted to the Habsburg emperor Frederick III.

 Over the next 30 years, the castle was badly damaged by numerous Turkish campaigns.
 On 5 October 1509, Emperor Maximilian I handed the castle as a pledge to Matthäus Lang von Wellenburg, then Bishop of Gurk.
 Bishop Lang undertook a substantial renovation project for the damaged castle.

 About 1541, German king Ferdinand I of Habsburg bestowed Hochosterwitz upon the Carinthian governor Christof Khevenhüller.
 In 1571, Baron George Khevenhüller acquired the citadel by purchase.
 He fortified to deal with the threat of Turkish invasions of the region, building an armory and 14 gates between 1570 and 1586.
 Such massive fortification is considered unique in citadel construction.
 Because of the 14 gates, each equipped with different treacherous methods of guarding the path, local legend maintains that the castle has never been conquered and that none of the attacks managed to get beyond the fourth (Engelstor) gate.